Bikepacking: Here’s how to pick your perfect bike

 Pros:

-- Most comfortable option on poor road surfaces
+- Most comfortable option on rough or poor road surfaces

-- It is the most adventurous and has the most off-road possibilities
+- The most adventurous choice, offering the greatest off-road possibilities

-- You can cycle in unique places where the other two options cannot go
+- Allows you to cycle in unique places inaccessible to the other two options

 Cons:

-- It’s likely you have to invest more money in your gear to reduce the weight and space
+- You’ll likely need to invest more in lightweight gear to save space and weight

 - Less suitable for long trips

-- The bike itself is often heavier than the other two because of the extra suspension
+- Heavier than the other two bikes due to extra suspension

 Conclusion